IamChetanShelake/HM-s-work/README.md

 # HM-s-work
-Internshio for website developmet for Harshal Marathe Sir .
+(Internship)-A website developmet for Harshal Marathe Sir .